 The Third Sector Research Centre (TSRC) constitutes the principal and most influential investment in academic research in this field in the UK.
 Our research investigates the resources, roles and relationships of third sector organisations, and the impacts and distinctive contributions these organisations make.
 We provide critical and independent research, not beholden to government or other stakeholders, as to the value and impact of third sector organisations.

-We work closely with practitioners, policy makers, and other academics to gain input into our research and explore its findings.
-This page summarises key information about the Centre and its work.
+We work closely with practitioners, policy makers, and other academics to develop our research programmes and explore the relevance of findings for practice.

 TSRC was first launched as a Venture Funded ESRC Research Centre, co-funded by the Economic and Social Research Council (ESRC), the UK government Cabinet Office's Office of the Third Sector (renamed the Office for Civil Society in 2010), and the Barrow Cadbury Trust.